php-fig/fig-standards/proposed/PSR-Cache.md

 object's implementation is up to the Implementing Library, including all configuration, initialization and the injection itself into the Calling Library.

-Items can be retrieved from the Cache\Pool individually using the getCache function, or in groups by retrieving an Iterator object from the getCacheIterator function.
+Items can be retrieved from the Cache\Pool individually using the getItem function, or in groups by retrieving an Iterator object from the getItemIterator function.

 ```php
 <?php